Wansbeck Road Metro station

-Wansbeck Road is a Tyne and Wear Metro station, serving the suburbs of Coxlodge and Gosforth in the English city of Newcastle upon Tyne.
+Wansbeck Road is a Tyne and Wear Metro station, serving the suburbs of Coxlodge and West Gosforth in the English city of Newcastle upon Tyne.
 It opened in 1981 and is situated next to, and partly over, the bridge carrying the metro line over the Wansbeck Road.

 History

 The station is located on the route of the former Gosforth and Ponteland Light Railway, which opened on 1 March 1905, with passenger services commencing three months later, but which never included a station at Wansbeck Road.
 The line through the site closed to passengers on 17 June 1929, but remained open to serve freight, latterly to the ICI Callerton explosives depot and Rowntree's Fawdon factory.